DOCGroup/ACE_TAO/README.md

 ![Warning][warn] All Contributors who are also Project Admins are encouraged to not merge their own changes, to ensure that all changes are reviewed.

-This approach ensures ATCD maintains quality on the main code source tree, and allows for important code reviews to take place again ensuring quality.
+This approach ensures ACE/TAO maintains quality on the main code source tree, and allows for important code reviews to take place again ensuring quality.
 Further, it ensures clean and easily traceable code history and makes sure that more than one person knows about the changes being performed.

 #### Merging in patches